zenecture/neuroflow/README.md

 net.train(xs, ys)
 ```

 The learning progress will appear on console so we can track it.
-Bear in mind that a net is intended to be an atomic instance,
+Bear in mind that a net may have mutable state inside and is not thread-safe.
-so it is blocking and has mutable state inside.
-It is not thread safe.
-However, in practical applications, multiple net instances
-give an overall net architecture.
-These are usually trained in parallel.

 # Evaluation